Exam Access Arrangements: Online Mentored Training for Form 8 Report Writing

 - Review of the latest JCQ Regulations for Exam Access Arrangements

-- Revision and updating for specialist teachers on the completion of NEW Form 8 for EAA
+- Revision and updating for specialist teachers on the completion of the Form 8 for EAA

 - Brief coverage of theoretical background and technical terms